Meet Our Awesome Team!

 A word- and water-obsessed storyteller, Tom Burket finds endless inspiration close to home in Puget Sound and farther away wherever the path of the paddle leads.
 In 2025 and 2024, he completed the Seventy48 as part of tandem kayak duo, and he also races with a local Seattle-based outrigger canoe club.
 His favorite animals are migratory, from sea birds to orcas.
 Their journeys connect him to both distant geographies and the local environment.
 His favorite canoeing and kayaking trips have explored Minnesota and other Midwestern states as well as wilderness areas in Ontario, Manitoba and the Yukon.
 As a paddling or hiking treat, his #1 choice is a sour apple Jolly Rancher.
 Tom plays banjo and admires Rhiannon Giddens, Adam Hurt and Dock Boggs.

 Melissa has been with WIK since 2016 and brings 25 years of experience in design, leadership, and organizational strategy.
-She focuses on human-centered design that helps teams work together toward clear goals and build practical solutions that support collaboration, creativity, and thoughtful problem-solving.
-Originally from San Francisco, Melissa moved to Seattle in 2015 but has been visiting Whidbey Island since 2000, so she considers herself a local.
-She is a nature enthusiast who loves hiking mountains, paddleboarding to experience the beauty from the water, and photographing the wildlife and seasonal flora of the Pacific Northwest.
-She is also a certified Restorative Yoga and Yoga Nidra instructor, offering practices that promote deep rest, mental clarity, and resilience.
+She moved to Seattle from San Francisco in 2015 and, after many years visiting Whidbey Island, is practically a local who loves sharing its magic with others.
+She spends as much time outdoors as possible… hiking, camping, paddling, and photographing the wildlife and seasonal beauty of the Pacific Northwest.
+She also teaches yoga and meditation, with a focus on Restorative and Yin practices that support recovery, stress relief, deep rest, clarity, and resilience.

 Krista has lived on a coastline for most of her life, first in New York, then Seattle and since 2008, on Whidbey Island.
 She has been a lifeguard, a swim coach, a Red Cross water safety instructor, and open water swimmer.
 An ACA-certified kayak instructor, she loves introducing newbies to both kayaking and open water swimming.
 Krista adores otters–river and sea-for their playfulness, and for their backstroke which is her favorite swimming stroke too!
 Goss Lake is her most happiest place on Whidbey Island.
 Her favorite Salish Sea fun fact is that the area is defined by Olympia, WA in the south to the Campbell River, BC in the north.
 She always carries fruit leathers as a paddling snack, but her real indulgence is a little bit a chocolate followed by a swig of coffee.
 Krista’s most influential artists are Nina Simone, The Beastie Boys, and Marvin Gaye.